department-of-veterans-affairs/va.gov-vfs-teams/Norms/platform-principles.md

 ### Carrots, not sticks.

-* We empower all teams building VFS.
-We do not block teams’ forward progress with our bureaucracy or our own internal process.
+* We empower all teams building Veteran-facing services.
+We don't block teams’ forward progress with our bureaucracy or our own internal process.
 We design our processes so that the best option for teams is also the easiest.

 ### Don’t make perfect the enemy of the good.